-This prospectus relates to the offer and sale from time to time of up to an aggregate of 4,345,575 common units representing limited partner interests in Crosstex Energy, L.P. for the account of the selling unitholders named in this prospectus.
-The selling unitholders acquired the senior subordinated units convertible into such common units and the senior subordinated Series B units, which converted into common units on November 14, 2005, from us in private placement transactions exempt from the registration requirements of the Securities Act of 1933.
-The senior subordinated units will automatically convert into common units on February 24, 2006.
+This prospectus relates to the offer and sale from time to time of up to an aggregate of 6,414,820 senior subordinated series C units representing limited partner interests in Crosstex Energy, L.P. and 6,414,820 common units representing limited partner interests in Crosstex Energy, L.P. that may be issued upon conversion of the 6,414,820 senior subordinated series C units for the account of the selling unitholders named in this prospectus.
+The selling unitholders acquired the senior subordinated series C units from us in a private placement exempt from the registration requirements of the Securities Act of 1933.
+The senior subordinated series C units will automatically convert into common units on the first date on or after February 16, 2008 that conversion is permitted by our partnership agreement.
+Generally, the senior subordinated series C units will not be entitled to participate in our distributions of available cash until February 16, 2008.

-The common units issued upon conversion of the senior subordinated Series B units and, at any time after the conversion of the senior subordinated units, the common units issued upon such conversion, may be offered and sold from time to time by the selling unitholders named in this prospectus or in any supplement to this prospectus.
-The selling unitholders may sell the common units at various times and in various types of transactions, including sales in the open market, sales in negotiated transactions and sales by a combination of these methods.
-The common units covered by this prospectus may be sold at market prices prevailing at the time or at negotiated prices.
-We will not receive any proceeds from the sale of the common units by the selling unitholders.
+At any time prior to the conversion of the senior subordinated series C units, the senior subordinated series C units may be offered and sold from time to time by the selling unitholders named in this prospectus or in any supplement to this prospectus.
+At any time after the conversion of the senior subordinated series C units, the common units may be offered and sold from time to time by the selling unitholders named in this prospectus or in any supplement to this prospectus.
+The selling unitholders may sell the senior subordinated series C units and the common units at various times and in various types of transactions, including sales in the open market, sales in negotiated transactions and sales by a combination of these methods, as applicable.
+The senior subordinated series C units and the common units covered by this prospectus may be sold at market prices prevailing at the time or at negotiated prices, as applicable.
+We will not receive any proceeds from the sale of the senior subordinated series C units or the common units by the selling unitholders.

 Our common units trade on the Nasdaq National Market under the symbol "XTEX."
-The last reported sale price of our common units on the Nasdaq on November 29, 2005 was \$33.75 per common unit.
+The last reported sale price of our common units on the Nasdaq on July 20, 2006 was \$35.96 per common unit.
+Prior to this offering, there has not been a public market for the senior subordinated series C units.